PJM Glossary

 Annual Demand Resources

-Demand Resources which can be called on an unlimited number of times any day of the delivery year, unless on an approved maintenance outage.
+Can be called on an unlimited number of times any day of the delivery year, unless on an approved maintenance outage.

 Area Control Error (ACE)